opea-project/GenAIInfra/authN-authZ/auth-istio/README.md

 export INGRESS_PORT=$(kubectl -n "$INGRESS_NS" get service "$INGRESS_NAME" -o jsonpath='{.spec.ports[?(@.name=="http2")].port}')
 ```

-You can refter to the [istio ingress gateway guide](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/#determining-the-ingress-ip-and-ports) for more details about ingress gateway ip and ports.
+You can refer to the [istio ingress gateway guide](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/#determining-the-ingress-ip-and-ports) for more details about ingress gateway ip and ports.

 **Apply authentication and authorization policies to the pipeline endpoint based on OIDC provider**